 A Field Guide to Post-Punk & New Wave

 What makes New Wave… New Wave?
-It’s the catchall name of punk’s poppy offshoot, born in the 70s, simultaneously born in the United States and here in the United Kingdom.
+It’s the catchall name of punk’s poppy offshoot, born in the 70s simultaneously in the United States and United Kingdom.
 But how would you describe New Wave’s context in the zeitgeist of the time, or explain how this new electro-rock made people feel?
 Well, that’s precisely what DJ and author Steve Wide explains in this handy book.

 Steve Wide is an Australian DJ with a long-running British music radio show.
 He’s run legendary club nights and interviewed countless artists, from Noel Gallagher to Björk.
 Steve’s previous books include Bowie A to Z, Prince A to Z, Grace Jones A to Z, and The Beatles A to Z, all published by Smith Street Books.